What God Says About Materialism

 Ecclesiastes 5:10 says, “He who loves money will not be satisfied with money, nor he who loves wealth with his income; this is also vanity.”

-When I read this verse, it’s so descriptive of our culture, it feels as if the writer of Ecclesiastes was looking into the future.
-That he could see into our homes, our storage rooms, and see “stuff” overflowing from every corner of our lives.
-And seeing all of this, he writes, “it’s vanity” and “it will never satisfy.”
+When I read this verse, it’s so descriptive of our culture that it feels as if the writer of Ecclesiastes was looking into the future.
+He could see into our homes and our storage rooms and see “stuff” overflowing from every corner of our lives.
+And seeing all of this, he writes, “It’s vanity,” and “It will never satisfy.”

-But as we begin to compare the truths of the world against the Truth found in Scripture, we see that our culture’s truth fails in comparison — true satisfaction and meaning only comes from God.
-No matter how much we buy, own, or invest in, it will never complete us.
-It will never give us purpose.
+But as we begin to compare the world’s truths against the Truth found in Scripture, we see that our culture’s truth fails in comparison—true satisfaction and meaning only come from God.
+No matter how much we buy, own, or invest in, it will never complete us or give us purpose.
 The pursuit of materialism will leave you with an identity that is only as strong as the latest trend, leaving you thirsting for more.

 In Luke 12:16–21, Jesus tells the Parable of the Rich Fool.
 He illustrates the life of a man who’s quite satisfied with his wealth (his “more”).
 Everything this man has done and the decisions he’s made revolve around fulfilling his own desires.
 Then he says to his soul, “Soul, you have ample goods laid up for many years; relax, eat, drink, be merry.”
 In other words, having filled his life to the brim with earthly treasures, he thought he’d spend the rest of his days in blissful satisfaction.